David and Frederick Barclay: Tax exile accusation

-The Guardian has stated that the brothers are tax exiles, and although they reside, at least some of the time, in Monaco (giving Avenue de Grande Bretagne, Monte Carlo as their address) they operate their businesses from an office in the United Kingdom.
+The Guardian has stated that the brothers are tax exiles, and they reside in the Avenue de Grande Bretagne, Monte Carlo.
+They operate their businesses from an office in the United Kingdom.
 When asked if he was a tax exile, Frederick stated that he lived abroad for health reasons.
 The corporate tax arrangements of the Ritz Hotel, purchased and refurbished by the brothers in 1995, were the subject of a December 2012 investigation by BBC's Panorama current affairs television programme, which found the hotel had paid no corporation tax in the UK for 17 years, after legally claiming reliefs.

 Sark and Brecqhou disputes

 In 1993, the Barclay brothers bought the tenement of the island of Brecqhou, a small sister island of Sark, one of the Channel Islands.
 Their mock-Gothic castle on Brecqhou, designed by Quinlan Terry, features 100 ft granite walls, battlements, two swimming pools and a helicopter pad.
 Since their purchase of the tenement of Brecqhou, the Barclays have been in several legal disputes with the government of Sark over such issues as the Barclays' violation of Sark's law banning motor cars.
 They have also expressed a desire to make Brecqhou politically independent from Sark – building on the research of William Toplis, the painter, and others, who argued that Brecqhou was not a part of the fief of Sark.

 In the mid-1990s, the brothers petitioned the European Court of Human Rights in Strasbourg, France, challenging Sark's inheritance law, which mandated their island be left to David's oldest son.
 The brothers wanted to will their estate equally to their four children.
 Sark's legislature decided to amend the inheritance law, allowing residents to leave property to any one of their children.
 In 2002, the brothers claimed their property tax was too high, particularly since they maintained Brecqhou's paths and dock.
 Fearing more litigation, Sark officials cut the Barclays' tax rate.

 In 2008 (partially due to legal activity by the Barclay brothers), Sark dismantled its 443-year-old feudal system of government on the premise that this was necessary to comply with the European Convention on Human Rights.
 On 16 January 2008 and 21 February 2008, the Chief Pleas approved a law which introduced a 30-member chamber, with 28 members elected in Island-wide elections, one hereditary member and one member appointed for life.
 On 9 April 2008, the Privy Council approved the Sark law reforms, and the first elections under the new law were held in December 2008.